How to Choose the Right Air Conditioning Unit

 1. NEW AIR CONDITIONERS FILTER YOUR AIR

 Residential air conditioning filters trap airborne particles, such as lint and dust.
 While this is mainly for the system’s benefit, it can help you too.
-You can use HEPA filters on residential HVAC systems, which is ideal for anyone suffering from allergies.
+You can use HEPA filters on residential HVAC systems, which is ideal for anyone with allergies.
 Importantly, these filters also remove airborne pollutants that can damage your health.

 2. NEW AIR CONDITIONERS LAST A LONG TIME